hawo-hoefer/yaxs/inputfile.md

     - path: phase-3.cif
 ```
 ### Subsets
-If `max_concentration_subset_dim` is set to a value, a random number of composition components will be set
+If `concentration_subset` is set to a single value, a random number of composition components will be set
 to zero for each XRD pattern.
 The zeroed components respect fixed volume fractions.
 This allows sampling
 of concentration subspaces and is useful for adding XRD patterns with large volume fractions if many
 components are present in the dataset.
-`max_concentration_subset_dim` may be at most the number of phases.
-The program will error if it encounters
+The value may be at most the number of phases.
+The program will error if it encounters larger values.
-larger values.
+Alternatively, a list of weights for the subset dimension may be set.
+These must be larger than or
+equal to zero and sum to a number larger than zero.
+Each subset dimension will then be chosen with
+the adequate weight.

 ### Impurities
 The optional field `impurities` contains a list of impurity peaks.
 They may be used to specify extra peaks which occur in experimental samples but don't have a particular association with the phases of interest.